 CONYERS, Ga. -- The crime was unfathomable and the trail of lies that came after was almost as shocking.

-In the first part of a four-part series, 11Alive's Catie Beck showed never before seen evidence in the case of Tasmiyah and Jasmiyah Whitehead, 16-year-old twin sisters who are now convicted of brutally killing their own mother.
+In a three-part special report, 11Alive's Catie Beck showed never before seen evidence in the case of Tasmiyah and Jasmiyah Whitehead, 16-year-old twin sisters who are now convicted of brutally killing their own mother.

 The twins are each serving 30 years for the crime.
 At first, the girls claimed innocence, but as interrogation tapes show, their story slowly changed over time.